Ultimate Guide on How to Strengthen Nails

 File Nails Correctly

 A lot of people don’t realize that they’re filing their nails the wrong way.
-Using a nail file to go back and forth on your nail actually weakens them.
+Using a soft nail file to go back and forth on your nail actually weakens them.
 If you file them in one direction, you’ll get a smoother and healthier end result.
 Make sure to go easy on the sides of your nails since this is the most delicate part.
+Check out our Nail File!

 Don’t Use Nails To Open Things